The Intuitive Foundation supports Robotics Surgery Fellowships through its annual grant program.

-Purpose: The Intuitive Foundation Robotic Surgery Fellowship grant program is designed to provide financial support for institutions, programs or organizations to provide a clinical experience for a fellow to gain robotic surgical skills after completing a conventional core residency program.
-Fellowship programs may be flexible in design but are required to provide experience in a specific area of focus or specialty (e.g., bariatric surgery, general thoracic surgery, etc) to train primarily in robotic operative techniques and perioperative management, with some time devoted to clinical research in robotic surgery.
-Proposed fellowships should not be less than 6 months and not more than 12 months in duration.
+Fellowship programs provide experience in a specific area of focus or specialty (e.g., bariatric surgery, general thoracic surgery, etc.) to train primarily in robotic-assisted operative techniques and perioperative management, with some time devoted to clinical research in robotic-assisted surgery.
+Proposed fellowships should not be less than 6 months and not more than 12 months.

-There are two distinct mechanisms for funding depending on the applicant: 1) Fellowship Programs via the Fellowship Director and 2) Societies/Organizations that fund accredited minimally invasive fellowship programs.
+Applicants can be funded either through Fellowship Programs via the Fellowship Director or through societies and organizations that fund accredited minimally invasive fellowship programs.

 For Fellowship Programs/Directors

 This section is intended for fellowship programs that do not participate in an accreditation program by a society/organization (e.g., AAGL, MISC/FSF in US).

 Programs supporting the following clinical areas are strongly encouraged to apply: Colorectal, General Surgery, Thoracic.

 All grant funds are to be used to support fellow salary and benefits, and grants are made on a competitive basis by the Intuitive Foundation.

 Societies or organizations that fund fellowships in Minimally Invasive Surgery (MIS) that may include robotic surgery (e.g., AAGL, FSF in US) are eligible to submit an application for this grant program.
 Please email: Grants@intuitive-foundation.org for more information on this program.

 Eligibility and Application Guidelines – Fellowship Programs for Fellowship Director – Applied for Grants